 Parents or guardians of students enrolling in kindergarten in the school district shall be provided a student vision card provided by the Iowa optometric association and as approved by the department of education.
 The goal of the school district is that every child receives an eye examination by age seven, as needed.

-Students enrolling for the first time in the school district will also submit a certificate of immunization against diphtheria, pertussis, tetanus, poliomyelitis, rubeola, rubella, and other immunizations required by law.
+Students enrolling for the first time in the school district will also submit a certificate of immunization for all immunizations required by law.
 The student may be admitted conditionally to the attendance center if the student has not yet completed the immunization process but is in the process of doing so.
 Failure to meet the immunization requirement will be grounds for suspension, expulsion or denial of admission.
 Upon recommendation of the Iowa Department of Education and Iowa Department of Public Health, students entering the district for the first time may be required to pass a TB test prior to admission.
 The district may conduct TB tests of current students.

 Exemptions from the immunization requirement in this policy will be allowed only for medical or religious reasons recognized under the law.
 The student must provide a valid Iowa State Department of Health Certificate of Immunization Exemption to be exempt from this policy.